Frequently Asked Questions

 What if the inspection reveals a problem?

 All homes have flaws, there is no such thing as a perfect home.
 Fortunately, every home problem has a solution.
-Solutions vary from routine homeowner maintenance to basic handy-man repairs to $10k+ repairs that only an experienced specialist contractor should perform.
+Solutions vary from routine homeowner maintenance to basic handy-man repairs to $25,000 repairs that only an experienced contractor should perform.

 What is included in a home inspection?

-A proper and comprehensive home inspection will review the home from the basement to the roof, which includes the following major systems and areas:
+Our comprehensive home inspections will review the home from the basement to the roof, which includes the following major systems and areas:

 Within each of these major systems there are dozens of items and components that are inspected, we have a 217 point inspection checklist.
 We also offer additional services not included in a home inspection but that can aid in determining the safety of a home such as radon testing and thermal imaging.